8 Biggest and Most Famous Festivals in Japan

 Japan, a country famous for its rich history of culture, comes to life during its largest and most well-known festivals with a rainbow of colours, customs, and celebration.
 These colourful festivities are profound reminders of the nation’s cultural connection and rich past.
 Japan’s festivals are profound experiences that effortlessly combine traditional practices with modern joy.
 Examples of these experiences include the amazing floats advancing through the streets of Kyoto during Gion Matsuri, and the beautiful views of cherry blossoms during Hanami celebrations.
 We take a trip that goes beyond time as we explore the history of these cultural extravaganzas and see how tradition and modernity meet in the centre of Japan’s unique festival scene.

 For those hoping to see the Land of the Rising Sun, obtaining a Japan visa from Delhi is essential.
 It takes careful planning and respect to the strict rules issued by the Japanese government to effectively complete this process.
 Delhi, the busy capital of India, is an important place for potential travellers to start their adventure.
 The application process for a Japan visa necessitates extreme attention to detail, from filling out application forms to submitting necessary paperwork like financial records, trip schedules, and confirmation of lodging.
 Applicants are directed to the Japanese Embassy in Delhi, where consular officials carefully review each application.
-Getting a Japan visa from Delhi is the first step towards beginning on a cultural journey.
+Getting a Japan visa is the first step towards beginning on a cultural journey.
 It also signifies the completion of a hard and careful application process and guarantees a smooth transition from the busy sidewalks of Delhi to the magical landscapes of Japan.

 Here are the 8 Biggest and Most Famous Festivals in Japan: